Reading Time Approximately: minutes

 Are you a certified personal trainer in Ireland?
 Congratulations!
 You’ve worked hard to earn your certification and establish yourself in the fitness industry.
 But obtaining your certification is just the beginning.
 To maintain your status as a qualified personal trainer, you must keep up with the requirements set by your certifying body.

-In this blog, we will provide guidance on how to maintain your personal training certification in Ireland and ensure you continue having a good standing in the industry.
+In this article, we will provide guidance on how to maintain your personal training certification in Ireland and ensure you continue having a good standing in the industry.

 There is no legal mechanism for revoking or cancelling a personal training certification or qualification in Ireland.
 This is because the country has no government regulating body for personal training certifications.
 So, technically, you cannot lose your certification or qualification in the same way that you might lose a government-issued license.